 Here you can learn a little bit about the members who help out on the site.
 Click on their avatar or username to view their member card or profile page.

 Staff members have certain privileges and permissions which enable them to manage content and deal with any issues that may arise.
-To contact a staff member, click on Start a New Conversation in your Inbox and add them to the Participants field.
+To contact a staff member, click on Start conversation on your Conversations page and add them to the Recipients field.

 Known to every one as Bro, he is the founder of Clip The Apex.